IndexNow Adoption

 Description

-- Generate a 32-to-128-character alphanumeric key and place it at your domain root as
+- Generate a 32-to-128-character alphanumeric key and put it at your domain root as

-/{key}.txt; the file must contain exactly that key string as its body. - Register the key with Bing Webmaster Tools so Bing begins accepting your push pings.
+/{key}.txt.
+The file body must be exactly that key string, nothing else. - Register the key with Bing Webmaster Tools so Bing starts accepting your push pings.

 - Optionally add

-- Re-scan after publishing the key file to confirm the file is accessible and the body exactly matches the key value.
+- Re-scan after you publish the key file to confirm it's reachable and the body matches the key value exactly.

 Version History